 Islington, London

-We're looking for a driven, enthusiastic and resilient Housing Coordinator to join our Gateway Service in Southwark. £25,169.00 per annum, working 35 hours per week.
-Want to feel like you're making a difference?
+We're looking for an organised, confident and resilient Head of Compliance and Building Safety to join our Property Services Team located at our Head Office in Islington. £65,000.00 per annum, working 35 hours per week.
+Want to feel like you have an exciting future?
 You'll feel at home here.
 Making you feel at home here means helping you thrive in every way.
 That's why we offer a wide range of benefits, award-winning Learning & Development and a culture that welcomes all.
 These aren't token gestures - we've thought long and hard about how best to support our team.
 After all, our people are doing something amazing: helping to transform lives every day.
-Our benefits include: Annual leave increasing up to 30 days with length of service Free DBS Exclusive discounts and cashback via Reward Gateway and opportunity to buy a Blue Light Card Fully paid induction programme and further training ILM courses and Apprenticeship Programmes Healthcare Cashplan through our partner Healthshield All applicants must be legally eligible to work in the UK by the start of employment as Look Ahead are not able to offer sponsorship.
-Main duties include: Provide first point of contact on site for Local Authority staff, occupants, Look Ahead colleagues, contractors and visitors Carry out day to day management of the building including managing breaches of house rules, including alerting Local Authority when tenancy enforcement action is required The post-holder will: Be the main point of contact for Local Authority partner and contractors and carry out day to day management of the building and the facilities Manage all void processes - void inspections and void event monitoring Report maintenance issues and repairs This is not an exhaustive list of all the duties and responsibilities that may be required from time to time and is subject to change in accordance with the needs of Look Ahead About you: An understanding of the needs of customers who have experienced homelessness and who may also have support needs.
-Excellent time management skills to prioritise tasks in a logical and systematic way.
-Excellent communication skills and experience of dealing with vulnerable people in a sensitive , friendly and clear manner.
-What you'll bring: 2 years experience of working in housing or a related field.
-Experience of liaising with housing benefit departments ,council tax and other external agencies.
+Our benefits include: Annual leave increasing up to 30 days with length of service Free DBS Exclusive discounts and cashback via Reward Gateway and opportunity to buy a Blue Light Card Fully paid induction programme and further training All applicants must be legally eligible to work in the UK by the start of employment as Look Ahead are not able to offer sponsorship.
+The Head of Compliance and Building Safety will lead the strategic management and operational delivery of Look Ahead's compliance functions, encompassing Building Safety, Fire Safety, Gas Safety, Water Hygiene, Lift Safety, Electrical Safety, and Asbestos Management.
+The working pattern for this role is as follows:M7, T7, W7, T7, F7 What you'll do: Lead, develop and coach the Compliance and Building Safety team to deliver high-quality, customer-focused services.
+Oversee statutory compliance across building safety, fire, gas, water hygiene, lifts, electrical systems, and asbestos.
+Manage service contracts and remedial works, ensuring value for money, regulatory compliance, and minimal disruption to residents.
+Act as the lead reporting officer to external bodies including the Regulator of Social Housing and MHCLG.
+Develop and implement policies and inspection programmes aligned with the Building Safety Act and other legislation.
+Monitor contractor performance, resolve disputes, and ensure health and safety standards are met across all sites, working in collaboration to manage the quality of all fire remedial works completed by external contractors.
+Manage budgets, procurement, and contract delivery, ensuring financial accountability risk management, and service excellence so programmes are delivered on time and within budget.
+Promote safeguarding, equality, and data protection across all compliance activities.
+This is not an exhaustive list of all the duties and responsibilities that may be required from time to time and is subject to change in accordance with the needs of Look Ahead About you: High level of communication skills both written and verbal.
+Highly motivated.
+Well organised and the ability to manage multiply programmes concurrently.
+Ability to self manage and prioritise, demonstrating ability to reach sound evidence-based decisions.
+Good Customer service skills.
+Good analytical and problem-solving skills.
+What you'll bring: Essential: Extensive knowledge and expertise of Health and Safety Regulations and including in gas servicing, asbestos management, mechanical and electrical compliance requirements, and other relevant regulations and standards within housing portfolios and fire safety for compliance.
+In-depth understanding of the Building Safety Act and the Fire Safety Act and aware of all current regulations and legislation regards fire safety Desirable: Recognised qualification building construction, Chartered Member of the Institution of Occupational Safety and Health (CMIOSH).
+A property/building related specialism MCIOB, MRICS, BIFM, MIFSM or Health & Safety.
+Building Related Degree is desirable.
 About us: Look Ahead is a leading, not-for-profit care and support provider in London and the South East.
 Our vision is to build better lives through social care and housing in local communities.
-As an organisation we deliver over 120 services, providing support to around 6000 customers each year.
+As an organisation we deliver over 100 services, providing support to thousands of customers each year.
 Our mission is to co-design and deliver services that offer innovative social care solutions and support people to thrive.
-We work across mental health, homelessness, young people and learning disabilities so there are plenty of opportunities to grow and progress your career with us.
+We work across mental health, homelessness and complex needs, young people and care leavers and learning disabilities so there are plenty of opportunities to grow and progress your career with us.
 We have a strong social purpose and we live and work by our values: We focus on Excellence and innovation.
 We are Caring and Compassionate.
 We are Inclusive and Trusted.
 We work in Partnership and are One-Team.
 Look Ahead is committed to safeguarding and promoting the welfare of children and adults at risk, and expects all employees, workers and volunteers to share this commitment.
 If your application for this role is unsuccessful, but we feel that you would be suitable for another role, we may contact you to discuss alternative opportunities.
 If this occurs you would not need to submit another application for the alternative role.
 We reserve the right to close this advert early if we are able to appoint to the vacancy before the advertised closed date.
 We are committed to diversity and inclusion at work and are accredited with Silver in the Inclusive Employers Standard 2021.
 We are a proud member of the Employers Domestic Abuse Covenant and encourage applications from a diverse range of applicants of all backgrounds.
-Please see full job decription on Our website
+Please see our webiste for full Job description

 Full time

-We're looking for a driven, enthusiastic and resilient Housing Coordinator to join our Gateway Service in Southwark. £25,169.00 per annum, working 35 hours per week.
-Want to feel like you're making a difference?
+We're looking for an organised, confident and resilient Head of Compliance and Building Safety to join our Property Services Team located at our Head Office in Islington. £65,000.00 per annum, working 35 hours per week.
+Want to feel like you have an exciting future?
 You'll feel at home here.
 Making you feel at home here means helping you thrive in every way.
 That's why we offer a wide range of benefits, award-winning Learning & Development and a culture that welcomes all.
 These aren't token gestures - we've thought long and hard about how best to support our team.
 After all, our people are doing something amazing: helping to transform lives every day.
-Our benefits include: Annual leave increasing up to 30 days with length of service Free DBS Exclusive discounts and cashback via Reward Gateway and opportunity to buy a Blue Light Card Fully paid induction programme and further training ILM courses and Apprenticeship Programmes Healthcare Cashplan through our partner Healthshield All applicants must be legally eligible to work in the UK by the start of employment as Look Ahead are not able to offer sponsorship.
-Main duties include: Provide first point of contact on site for Local Authority staff, occupants, Look Ahead colleagues, contractors and visitors Carry out day to day management of the building including managing breaches of house rules, including alerting Local Authority when tenancy enforcement action is required The post-holder will: Be the main point of contact for Local Authority partner and contractors and carry out day to day management of the building and the facilities Manage all void processes - void inspections and void event monitoring Report maintenance issues and repairs This is not an exhaustive list of all the duties and responsibilities that may be required from time to time and is subject to change in accordance with the needs of Look Ahead About you: An understanding of the needs of customers who have experienced homelessness and who may also have support needs.
-Excellent time management skills to prioritise tasks in a logical and systematic way.
-Excellent communication skills and experience of dealing with vulnerable people in a sensitive , friendly and clear manner.
-What you'll bring: 2 years experience of working in housing or a related field.
-Experience of liaising with housing benefit departments ,council tax and other external agencies.
+Our benefits include: Annual leave increasing up to 30 days with length of service Free DBS Exclusive discounts and cashback via Reward Gateway and opportunity to buy a Blue Light Card Fully paid induction programme and further training All applicants must be legally eligible to work in the UK by the start of employment as Look Ahead are not able to offer sponsorship.
+The Head of Compliance and Building Safety will lead the strategic management and operational delivery of Look Ahead's compliance functions, encompassing Building Safety, Fire Safety, Gas Safety, Water Hygiene, Lift Safety, Electrical Safety, and Asbestos Management.
+The working pattern for this role is as follows:M7, T7, W7, T7, F7 What you'll do: Lead, develop and coach the Compliance and Building Safety team to deliver high-quality, customer-focused services.
+Oversee statutory compliance across building safety, fire, gas, water hygiene, lifts, electrical systems, and asbestos.
+Manage service contracts and remedial works, ensuring value for money, regulatory compliance, and minimal disruption to residents.
+Act as the lead reporting officer to external bodies including the Regulator of Social Housing and MHCLG.
+Develop and implement policies and inspection programmes aligned with the Building Safety Act and other legislation.
+Monitor contractor performance, resolve disputes, and ensure health and safety standards are met across all sites, working in collaboration to manage the quality of all fire remedial works completed by external contractors.
+Manage budgets, procurement, and contract delivery, ensuring financial accountability risk management, and service excellence so programmes are delivered on time and within budget.
+Promote safeguarding, equality, and data protection across all compliance activities.
+This is not an exhaustive list of all the duties and responsibilities that may be required from time to time and is subject to change in accordance with the needs of Look Ahead About you: High level of communication skills both written and verbal.
+Highly motivated.
+Well organised and the ability to manage multiply programmes concurrently.
+Ability to self manage and prioritise, demonstrating ability to reach sound evidence-based decisions.
+Good Customer service skills.
+Good analytical and problem-solving skills.
+What you'll bring: Essential: Extensive knowledge and expertise of Health and Safety Regulations and including in gas servicing, asbestos management, mechanical and electrical compliance requirements, and other relevant regulations and standards within housing portfolios and fire safety for compliance.
+In-depth understanding of the Building Safety Act and the Fire Safety Act and aware of all current regulations and legislation regards fire safety Desirable: Recognised qualification building construction, Chartered Member of the Institution of Occupational Safety and Health (CMIOSH).
+A property/building related specialism MCIOB, MRICS, BIFM, MIFSM or Health & Safety.
+Building Related Degree is desirable.
 About us: Look Ahead is a leading, not-for-profit care and support provider in London and the South East.
 Our vision is to build better lives through social care and housing in local communities.
-As an organisation we deliver over 120 services, providing support to around 6000 customers each year.
+As an organisation we deliver over 100 services, providing support to thousands of customers each year.
 Our mission is to co-design and deliver services that offer innovative social care solutions and support people to thrive.
-We work across mental health, homelessness, young people and learning disabilities so there are plenty of opportunities to grow and progress your career with us.
+We work across mental health, homelessness and complex needs, young people and care leavers and learning disabilities so there are plenty of opportunities to grow and progress your career with us.
 We have a strong social purpose and we live and work by our values: We focus on Excellence and innovation.
 We are Caring and Compassionate.
 We are Inclusive and Trusted.
 We work in Partnership and are One-Team.
 Look Ahead is committed to safeguarding and promoting the welfare of children and adults at risk, and expects all employees, workers and volunteers to share this commitment.
 If your application for this role is unsuccessful, but we feel that you would be suitable for another role, we may contact you to discuss alternative opportunities.
 If this occurs you would not need to submit another application for the alternative role.
 We reserve the right to close this advert early if we are able to appoint to the vacancy before the advertised closed date.
 We are committed to diversity and inclusion at work and are accredited with Silver in the Inclusive Employers Standard 2021.
 We are a proud member of the Employers Domestic Abuse Covenant and encourage applications from a diverse range of applicants of all backgrounds.
-Please see full job decription on Our website
+Please see our webiste for full Job description

 Job Title: Case Worker Location: North London Hours Per Week: 37.5 hours Rate of Pay: 18 P/H (Umbrella) We are currently looking for an experienced Case Worker to work across the North London area, to provide tenancy sustainment services to people aged 18 and over who are recovering from homelessness and have a range of support needs.
 Main Duties: Manage a caseload of up to 35 clients, conducting regular sessions and co-producing support, safety, and move-on plans based on client's needs.
 Assess and manage client risks, working with housing providers and support services to develop effective risk management strategies.
 Collaborate with agencies to ensure clients access relevant statutory and non-statutory services, accompanying them to appointments when necessary.
 Support clients in improving their health, well being, and social inclusion through access to health care, education, training, and community activities, while addressing safeguarding concerns as needed.
 The Candidate: Strong understanding of client needs, including mental and physical health, drug/alcohol use, safeguarding, tenancy support, and financial inclusion, with experience in assessment, safety planning, and move-on support.
 Skilled in using personalised assessment tools and trauma-informed approaches, including motivational interviewing, to provide effective casework and support planning.
 Proven ability to collaborate with service providers and agencies to enhance services and successfully support clients in transitioning to independent living, including resettlement and tenancy management.
 For more information, please contact Liv at (phone number removed), or email